Purpose of this Notice

 In the event of sale, merger, de-merger or other reorganisation of the business, your personal data will be shared and processed in accordance with the legitimate interests of CMC and the relevant third parties.

-In all cases data sharing will only take place when appropriate contracts, including confidentiality and/or data transfer obligation where required are completed with the planned recipient/s of your data.
+In all cases data sharing will only take place when appropriate contracts, including confidentiality and/or data transfer obligations where required are completed with the planned recipient/s of your data.

 We will disclose your personal information if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions of use, or to protect the rights, property, or safety of our companies, our customers or others.
 This includes exchanging information with other companies and organisations for the purpose of fraud protection and credit risk reduction, or to comply with UK Government regulations.